-West access: From Hwy 101 in Mill Valley, take the Tiburon Blvd/E Blithedale Ave exit west on E Blithedale Ave, which becomes W Blithedale Ave near Throckmorton Ave.
+West access: from Hwy 101 in Mill Valley, take the exit for E Blithedale Ave exit west on E Blithedale Ave, which becomes W Blithedale Ave near Throckmorton Ave.
 MCOSD gate is on the right just past Lee St.

 Visit walkbikemarin.org, transitandtrails.org, 511.org, or dial 511 to find out about alternative transportation and public transit options from your location.